 When asked where they prefer to post videos, marketers were sure not to miss YouTube, the social platform dedicated to videos.
 However, among the left-out ones, LinkedIn was the second top choice with Facebook and Instagram also lingering not too behind.

 Shockingly, TikTok, the platform that made short-form videos a daily part of our lives, is far too behind the big players.
-However, seeing its age (just 8 years) it’s still doing well standing with the oldies and the stats may change in the future as TikTok matures.
+However, seeing its age (just 8 years) it’s still doing well standing with the oldies and the stats may change in the future as TikTok matures, though LinkedIn Statistics confirm LinkedIn’s stronger platform growth.

 Technology Marketers